commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer adyen_payment:details ID`

-Send this attribute if you want to send additional details the payment request..
+Send this attribute if you want to send additional details the payment request.

 ```
 USAGE